MonaIA1/SSC/README.md

 # 3D Semantic Scene Completion from a Depth Map with Unsupervised Learning for Semantics Prioritisation
-SSC results from depth maps only by NYUv2 dataset.
+![SSC results from depth maps only by NYUv2 dataset.
 The 3D models displayed from different viewpoints to illustrate the scene completion in the occluded regions and scene semantics.
-Each object represented by a unique color and circles show the main differences between GT and the predictions by SSCNet model and ours.
+Each object represented by a unique color and circles show the main differences between GT and the predictions by SSCNet model and ours.]
 (https://github.com/MonaIA1/SSC/blob/master/images/OursVSSSCNet.png)

 The following demo shows the predicted 3D models from the NYUCAD dataset, comparing scenarios where our proposed weighting method was applied versus when they were not.